testsecurityuser123/securitytest/user/pages/03.mvp/_mvp-description/project-description.md

 date: '02-09-2016 00:00'
 ---

 MVP Marketing + Design is a Minneapolis-based advertising firm with over 30 years of experience in the industry.
-To help stay relevant in a highly-competitive market, the company decided to reposition themselves as a digitally forward agency.
+To help stay relevant in a competitive market, the company decided to reposition themselves as a digital agency.
 To aid this change, MVP planned to roll out a brand refresh which included a new website aimed at helping them stand out as a leader in the digital space.